 What animation will it offer?
 The Walt Disney Company is the biggest player in Hollywood, and home to the best-loved animation brands in the world.
 Even though it won’t contain the company’s entire catalogue of classics at launch, Disney+ will be a formidable SVOD competitor, in the family stakes at least.
 It will be the destination of choice for fans of Pixar, Star Wars, Marvel, Blue Sky, The Simpsons, and of course Disney’s own peerless history of filmmaking.

 Going by early indications, the platform will devote more effort to extending existing brands than to creating new ones.
-Original content announced so far includes spinoff shows inspired by Toy Story 4 and Monsters, Inc. and a number of Marvel-based series.
+Original content announced so far includes spinoff shows inspired by Toy Story 4 and Monsters, Inc., a number of Marvel-based series, a new series of Star Wars: The Clone Wars, and Muppets and Chip ‘n’ Dale content.
 The live-action take on Lady and the Tramp will debut exclusively here, and the same may apply to future Disney remakes.
 To top it all, the service will come cheap.

 Any downsides?
 Disney+ will be pitched primarily at younger audiences, and will center on the company’s legacy franchises — to begin with, at least.
 It may not be ideal for older viewers, or those accustomed to the eclecticism of, say, Netflix.
 But they will have the option of a package with Hulu, for the same price — $12.99 — as Netflix’s most popular plan.

 When will it launch?
 November 12, 2019 (U.S.); 2020 fiscal year (Western Europe and Asia); 2021 fiscal year (Latin America and Eastern Europe)